ayush9398/blog/about.md

 I am Ayush Mittal, and this is my blog website.
 I am going to be a software engineer, currently in the end semester of my B.Tech Degree program at [MSIT](http://www.msit.in).
 I like to eat, code, play video games and sleep!

-I love to try new things out, even though it's something related to coding or maybe some adventure, even though I suck at it.
+I love to try new things out, if it's something related to coding or maybe some adventure, even though I suck at it.

 Codewise, I currently contribute to Open Source at Pitivi, a GNOME video editor tool.